DanceOfDragon/DanceOfDragon.github.io-source/content/pages/about.md

 ###UPDATES

+- 17/10/2017: Ready for the microTAS2017 conference in Savannah, Georgia.
+To better communicate with people who are interested in my work or in this area, some more supporting materials are added here [microTAS2017-JinLin](/pdfs/microTAS2017-JinLin.pdf).
 - 07/08/2017: Final semester of my MEng programme started.
 - 27-28/07/2017: Attended Symposium on Advances in Molecular Sensory Engineering (SAMSE)@ Nanyang Technological University, Singapore.
 - 22/07/2017: Co-authored journal paper [Heterogeneous multi-compartmental hydrogel particles as synthetic cells for incompatible tandem reactions]() accepted by *Nature Communications*.